 Having more detail is always a good thing.

 Specifically: The functions of most of these commands need elaboration.

-While in-game, typing "b3hn" and pressing Ctrl + Tab will allow a player to access the game's console.
+While in-game, typing "b3hn", pressing Enter (this may or may not be required, depending on the version of the game being used), and then pressing Ctrl + Tab will allow a player to access the game's debug console.
 Accepted commands include:

 - g <id> – go to a specific card using a CardID